 When the term Cloud Gaming is mentioned, the expression "Netflix for Gaming" is not far away.
 But what does it mean in concrete terms?
 We explain it to you!

 Many gamers who gamble on a PC or a console usually follow a certain rhythm: In order to play the latest and graphically most elaborate games, they keep their hardware as up-to-date as possible.
 For PC gamers this means: From time to time a new computer or at least a new graphics card is needed.
 That can be expensive.
 A gaming laptop can also cost over 1,000 euros.
 And for console gamers?
 Sony's PlayStation 3, for example, was released in 2007, while PlayStation 4 came six years later.
-And at Christmas 2020 the PlayStation 5 should be on the shelves.
 The price of the consoles at the launch?
 Around 400 to 600 euros each.

 Which end device?
 It doesn't matter!